The Intellectual Property and Antitrust Review: China

 - whether members of the pool are restricted from independently licensing patents or researching and developing technologies out of the pool;

-- whether undertakings exchange prices, output and other information on goods through the pool; and
+- whether undertakings exchange prices, output and other information on goods through the patent pooling;

-The SAIC Regulations confirm that determination of a dominant market position shall follow the rules in the AML, and they specifically clarify that undertakings would not be presumed to have a dominant market position in the relevant market merely because of the ownership of IPRs.
-The Provision on Dominance Abuse complements this with several specific factors to be considered when it comes to the IP field, including the substitutability of IPRs, reliance of the downstream market on the commodity using the IPR, and the counterpart's ability to counter the undertaking in business transactions.
+The SAMR IP Provisions confirm that determination of a dominant market position shall follow the rules in the AML, and they specifically clarify that undertakings would not be presumed to have a dominant market position in the relevant market merely because of the ownership of IPRs.

-In combination with the characteristics of IPR, the IP Guidelines specify that the following factors may be considered: (1) the possibility of transaction counterparties switching to alternative IPRs or goods and the switching costs; (2) the dependency of the downstream market on the products provided by applying IPRs; and (3) the capability of the transaction counterparty to restrict and balance the undertaking.
+In combination with the characteristics of IPRs, the IP Guidelines specify that the following factors may be considered: the possibility of transaction counterparties switching to alternative IPRs or goods and the switching costs; the dependency of the downstream market on the products provided by applying IPRs; and the capability of the transaction counterparty to restrict and balance the undertaking.

 The issue of whether SEP holders may seek injunctions has been heavily discussed in recent years.
 According to Article 24 of the Interpretations of the Supreme People's Court on Issues concerning the Application of Law in the Trial of Patent Infringement Dispute Cases (II), as to those patents that have been disclosed as essential for the implementation of recommended national, industrial or local standards, the court shall not, in general, uphold injunctions sought by holders of such patents encumbered with FRAND commitments when: the patentee intentionally violated the FRAND obligations when negotiating with the accused infringer for licensing terms such that no agreement was reached; and the accused infringer was patently not at fault during the negotiations.